 Large companies tend to think of software simply as a means to an end.
 As long as it works and data is accessible, they don’t see the benefit in investing in improving user experience.
 Why pay to fix it if it isn’t broken?

 Designers must explain the benefits of improved user experience in terms businesses can understand.
 For large enterprises, the benefit of better UX is improved speed.
-If software is more flexible, adaptable, and quick to update, the entire company works more efficiently.
+If the software is more flexible, adaptable, and quick to update, the entire company works more efficiently.

 Experience is Hard to Measure

 There are no metrics for emotional response.
 It’s easy to list an application’s features and give that list to management.
 When employees receive training and are able to use systems successfully, everything seems to work fine.
-If there’s frustration and fatigue from poorly designed applications, it isn’t reflected in any data.
+If there are frustration and fatigue from poorly designed applications, it isn’t reflected in any data.

-However, companies are run by people, so emotional value is critical to success.
+companies are run by people, so emotional value is critical to success.
 Unhappy employees are less productive.
 They feel defeated instead of fulfilled and are more likely to seek employment somewhere else.
 When they are provided with the right tools, they work quickly and efficiently and feel empowered.